The iOS 26 Design Guidelines: An Illustrated Guide

 While iOS will automatically transition to the dark version if you’re using native controls and colors, you should understand the general principles of dark mode for any custom UI you do.
 Here are a few simple guidelines:

-• Text colors are inverted.
+- Text colors are inverted.
 It’s a bit of an oversimplification, but black text becomes white, dark gray text becomes light gray text, and middle gray text stays basically the same.
-If you look at the typography styles above, you’ll notice iOS actually drops a few extra shades and simplifies the text colors for their dark theme.
-If you can’t tell whether you should make a middle-brightness gray darker or lighter, go with the option that has a higher contrast text contrast against its background.

-• Background colors are shifted.
+- Background colors are shifted.
 Unlike text, where darker colors become lighter, the background colors are all just shifted darker.
+Darker backgrounds become darker still.
 If a background color was lighter in light mode, it’s still lighter in dark mode.
 Why?
 Because light comes from the sky.
 If you understand that, you’ll understand we’re relying on background color for depth cues (unlike text).
 And so it works in a totally different way.

-• Theme colors are translated to pop against dark.
+- Theme colors are translated to pop against dark.
 Any accent colors that you were previously using on light backgrounds now need to pop similarly against dark backgrounds.
-Since white has a brightness of 100% and black has a brightness of 0%, this often means you’ll be lowering the brightness of bright colors (and, in my greater theory of color adjustments, raising their saturations).
+As I detail in my blog post on color adjustments, this means you’ll be doing any of 3 things to increase luminosity:

 Downloads